1. Detach from expectation

 6. My emotions are valid but they do not have to control me or guide my life.

 Being with my (strong) emotions in the safe setting of meditation for me is a way to honor my emotions, to tell them yes I see you, yes you are valid, yes you can feel that way.
-After this validation process, usually the emotions start to fade and my logic start to emerge again.
+After this validation process, usually, the emotions start to fade and my logic starts to emerge again.
 Then I am in a more balanced state to decide what to say or what not to say, what to do or what not to do.

 7. Transcending the good day/bad day binary thinking

-8. 100 day project works
+8. 100-day project works

-For me it feels like going to a specific playground.
-I go there everyday and naturally I discover how it is different today.
+For me, it feels like going to a specific playground.
+I go there every day and naturally I discover how it is different today.
 I think about playing there a lot so I naturally receive new ideas on what to explore next.